osmandapp/web/main/docs/user/widgets/info-widgets.md

 </Tabs>

 You can use the widget to find out the elevation of the current map center above sea level.
-[Download](../start-with/download-maps.md) heightmaps of the required area to display information in the *Elevation: map center widget*.
+[Terrain map (Hillshade and Slope)](../plugins/contour-lines.md#download-maps) of the required area to display information in the *Elevation: map center widget*.

 | | |
 |------------|------------|